whatsrupp/colour-think/README.md

 ```

 #### Open the local host on the browser
+If you've made it this far all you need to do is open up the local server with a browser.
 This [link](http://localhost:9292/) will direct you to the appropriate local host.
 ```
 http://localhost:9292/